Cacti/documentation/Standards-FileSystem-Layout.md

 Language-related files are stored here to handle the multi-lingual natural of Cacti.
 These can be updated by running the `update-pot.sh` script.
-It is advised to do this whenever you are submiting a change to the Cacti via Pull Request.
-Otherwise, langauge translations can be missed.
+It is advised to do this whenever you are submitting a change to the Cacti via Pull Request.
+Otherwise, language translations can be missed.

 ### plugins/